adinairp/adinairp/README.md

 ## <p align='center'>Hey there!
 I'm Adithya P Nair <img src="https://thumbs.gfycat.com/ChubbyRadiantBlackfish-max-1mb.gif" width=60 height= 50>

-### About Me
-- &nbsp;I am currently pursuing 🎓 B.Tech in Computer Science and Engineering.
-As an engineering student, I am more interested in the advancing technology around the globe and would be honored to contribute more to it with my developing skills.

-- &nbsp;I can be relied upon to complete all the assigned tasks with perfection and complete dedication.

 <a href="https://github.com/adinairp">
   <img align='center'src="https://github-readme-stats.vercel.app/api?username=adinairp&theme=github_dark&show_icons=true" />
   <img align='center' src="https://github-readme-stats.vercel.app/api/top-langs/?username=adinairp&theme=github_dark&layout=compact" />